umddb/cmsc424-spring2020/project2/README.md

 All your modifications will be to the `views.py` file, `urls.py` file, or to one of the template files in `mycalendar/templates/mycalendar`.
 Specifically, the following pieces need to be fixed.
 First 4 are 2 pts each, the last two are 4 pts each.

-1. Modify `eventindex.html` template file to list the name of the user who created the event.
+1. Modify `eventindex.html` template file to list the name of the user who created the event (say in the next row after "Event Title").
 1. Modify `calendarindex.html` template file so that the `Event Titles` are *clickable*, i.e., they are links which take to the detailed Event page (i.e., to pages like: http://localhost:8888/mycalendar/event/11)
 1. Modify `calendarindex.html` template file to show the Events sorted by time, and separated by the days.
 In other words, there should be separate table for each date in order.
+You will likely have to modify the corresponding view in the `views.py` file as well.
 1. Modify the function `summary` in `views.py` to construct the appropriate summary statistics to be sent to the template file.
 1. Analogous to **createevent**, add a new path: **modifyevent**.
 If a user were to go to: http://localhost:8888/mycalendar/modifyevent/11, they should be able to modify the details like the start/end time, event name, and who was invited.
 All `status` should be set to 'WR'.
 This will require adding a new path to `urls.py`, addition of a new template file `modifyevent.html`, and a new function in `views.py`.
 Use `createevent` as a starting point -- a lot of the code can be reused.
+You can `redirect` to `createdevent` (as done by `createevent`) or add a new `modifiedevent` view.
 1. Implement the `waiting` page.
 Here a user can see all the events that are currently in *WR* state, and can modify the status for any of them, and then press submit to save the changes.
 The user is not required to set a new status on all of the events that are currently awaiting response.